 How much information you want to soak up before your first cruise is entirely up to you.
 Some travelers don’t research their destinations beforehand and prefer to be spontaneous.

-Others read up on the best things to do in every city, schedule thrilling excursions, and pack a month before their cruise.
-It all depends on the type of traveler you are.
+Others read up on cruise tips for first timers, schedule thrilling excursions, and pack a month before their cruise.

 Beyond that, even if you aren’t doing any other research on your destinations, you’ll need to know what documents to bring and what time to arrive in port to board the ship.
 Your ship will sail off without you if you don’t have the proper documentation or if you’re late on embarkation day.